Pwd9000-ML/blog-devto/posts/Devops-Terraform-Git-Ssh/Devops-Terraform-Git-Ssh.md

 ## Terraform module sources?

 Terraform supports many different [Module Sources](https://www.terraform.io/docs/language/modules/sources.html).
 In todays tutorial we look at how we can configure an Azure DevOps repo with SSH and use this repo as a module source in terraform.
-We will also create a DevOps pipeline that will trigger a basic terraform deployment using a Azure DevOps repo as source and connect to it over SSH.
+We will also take a look at how we can use the **install SSH key** DevOps task in a pipeline that runs terraform so that the DevOps agent running the terraform deployment can connect to the DevOps repo as a source over SSH.

 ## Step 1: Prepare SSH Key